-Try the small-city dance band, or the non-name band in the metro-politan centers; you'll probably work free if the unions allow, but the experience will be worth your time.
-Meet the leader at a dance or in his off time and put up your story, asking him to let you sing for him at a rehearsal.
+Try the small-city dance band, or the non-name band in the metro-politan centers; you'll probably work free if the unions allow, but the ex-perience will be worth your time.
+Meet the leader at a dance or in his off time and put up your story, ask-ing him to let you sing for him at a rehearsal.

-And keep an eye out for talent hunts, beauty contests, amateur hours, opportunity nights, and the like.
+And keep an eye out for talent hunts, beauty contests, amateur hours, nunts, beauty contests, amateur hours, opportunity nights, and the like.
 The occasional crooked one is usually spotted by an entry fee, a tuition charge, or some more cleverly designed device to get your money.
 Many, however, are on the level and can really lead to something.
 Ginger Rogers got started by way of a Charleston contest Charleston contest.

-Of course, if you should happen to e a channel swimmer, or a child bride, or a tennis champion, or the gal who just shot her husband, you need no help from me.
+Of course, if you should happen to be a channel swimmer, or a child bride, or a tennis champion, or the gal who just shot her husband, you need no help from me.
 The boys will come to you, carrying their check-books before them.